|site search by freefind||advanced|

 Essiac: Our Definition

-Put simply, essiac is blend of eight herbs in particular ratios, all of which are known to have immune-boosting, health-promoting properties.
-When taken together (brewed as a tea), essiac is believed to strengthen the immune system and purify the body of toxins.
-As a result, the body becomes more capable of fighting off illness and disease.
+Put simply, essiac is blend of eight herbs in particular ratios, all of which are known to have immune-boosting, gentle detox and health-promoting properties.
+When taken together (and brewed as a tea), essiac is believed to strengthen the immune system and purify the body of toxins.
+As a result, the body becomes more capable of fighting off illness and disease using it's own resources, just as nature intended.

-Essiac contains eight herbs: blessed thistle, burdock root, kelp, sheep sorrel, slippery elm bark, red clover, turkish rhubarb root, and watercress.
-The formula is a synergistic one, meaning that the combination of the herbs in specific ratios creates a different result than taking the herbs by themselves.
-The herbs work together in a way that increases the effects they can have.
+Essiac contains eight herbs: blessed thistle, burdock root, kelp, sheep sorrel including the root, slippery elm bark, red clover, turkish rhubarb root, and watercress.
+The formula is a synergistic one, meaning that the combination of the herbs in specific ratios creates a result beyond what you'd get just taking the herbs by themselves.
+The herbs work together in a way that increases the effects.

-Essiac is called a 'tea' because it is brewed, but it isn't taken like you would think of a regular tea.
+Essiac is called a tea because of the fact that it is brewed, but it isn't taken like regular tea.
 It is brewed in a large batch (most typically a gallon) and stored in the fridge.
 The dose is usually just 3 oz. at a time, which is just under 1/2 cup liquid measure.
+It's best not to re-heat the tea once it's made, as you will overprocess it.

-In some health food stores, you will see essiac being sold under the name 'Flor Essence.'
-The same eight herbs are found in that formula.
+In some health food stores, you will see essiac being sold under the brand name "Flor Essence."
+The same eight essiac herbs are found in that formula.

-If you see a four-herb 'essiac' it is not in your best interests to buy that.
-Rene Caisse found that the eight herb tea worked better and that was her suggestion on what to use.Click here for more info. on eight herb essiac and the history behind it
+If you see a four-herb essiac please be aware that it's an outdated formula that was since improved upon by Rene Caisse.
+Rene Caisse found that the eight herb tea worked better and that was her final suggestion on what to use.Click here for more info. on eight herb essiac and the history behind it